zpzim/SCAMP/docs/source/intro.rst

   * fp32 version should get good performance on GeForce cards
   * AB joins (you can produce the matrix profile from 2 different time series)
   * Distributable (we use GCP but other cloud platforms can work) with verified scalability to billions of datapoints
   * More types of matrix profiles!
-See Below!
+See `Profile Types </profiles>`.
   * Extremely Efficient Implementation
   * Extensible to adding optimized versions of custom join operations.
-  * Can compute joins with the CPU (Only enabled for double precision and does not support all-neighbors joins or distance matrix summaries yet)
+  * Can compute joins with the CPU (Only enabled for double precision and does not support all-neighbors joins yet)
   * Handles NaN input values.
 The matrix profile will be computed while excluding any subsequence with a NaN value

 Motivation